DFRLab/PlatformResearch/README.md

 ## Requirements

 - Python 3.6 or higher
-- Follow `requirenments.txt` if using python.
+- Follow `requirements.txt` if using python.

 ## Run